Published February 2021

 These photographs recapture the magical safety of being alone in a crowded museum, movie theater or subway stop.
 By not making myself known as the photographer, I am still afforded the luxury of observation without bearing the burden of intrusion.
 I am still a part of society, the outside world, without putting myself or my subjects in danger of confronting our proximity to each other.

 Additionally, the black and white composition serves as a harsh boundary between the subject’s body and their surroundings.
 There are lines we must obey now that didn’t exist or were blurred before: six feet between each other, masks around our mouths and limited time spent in enclosed spaces.
-In the black and white, I want to highlight the building of those boundaries while considering the anxiety they create when we are so much more used to the grey area of bumping into each other’s space, of saying excuse me, of having to squeeze through openings between bodies.
+In the black and white, I want to highlight the building of those boundaries while considering the anxiety they create when we are used to the grey area of bumping into each other’s space, of saying “excuse me,”, of having to squeeze through openings between bodies.

 Take a Seat: A Tryiptch